 Kratom is a tropical tree that is indigenous to Southeast Asia.
 It is an evergreen used for traditional medicine and other purposes in the region.
 Laborers chop and dry its leaves and make it into a tea.
 Users swear by kratom to combat fatigue and to aid withdrawal from substance abuse.
 Its stimulant- and opiate-like properties can both energize and uplift, as well as induce drowsiness.
-Today, it is gaining attention owing to two factors: the benefits that its users are claiming, and the regulation of some states owing to its yet-incomplete proofs of efficacy.
+Today, it is gaining attention due to two factors: its users’ benefits and some states’ regulation due to its yet-incomplete proofs of efficacy.

 How Long Does Kratom Stay in Your System?

 People in the East consider kratom to be a cure for a wide range of illnesses, including cough, diarrhea, and opiate withdrawal.
-In the United States, it has seen an uptick in use in people who are self-treating chronic pain conditions, as well as those who want alternatives to prescription medications.
+In the United States, it has seen an uptick in use in self-treating chronic pain conditions and those who want alternatives to prescription medications.

-In addition, it is believed to be beneficial by people who use it to manage their mental illnesses, such as depression.
+It is also believed to be beneficial by people who use it to manage their mental illnesses, such as depression.
 According to Veltri and Grundmann (2019), this American population of users is typically middle-aged, middle-income has private health insurance, and has completed some college.
 The American Kratom Association estimates its number of users to be around 1 million.

 Kratom is available in many product forms in the US.
 They come as capsules, tablets, concentrated extracts, and even raw leaves.
-One of its main ingredients, Mitragynine, is a type of alkaloid that produces stimulating effects on the brain, like an opioid.
-At low doses, it helps combat fatigue; at high doses, it can help reduce or manage pain, as well as mimic opioid-like effects for those on opioid withdrawal.
-It is touted as a “legal high”, as it is legal in one form or another in all but six states: Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin.
-In states where it is legal to anyone over the age of 18, it is restricted or completely banned in certain local jurisdictions and for certain uses.
+One of its main ingredients, Mitragynine, is a type of alkaloid that stimulates the brain’s stimulating effects, like an opioid.
+At low doses, it helps combat fatigue; at high doses, it can help reduce or manage pain and mimic opioid-like effects for those on opioid withdrawal.
+It is touted as a “legal high,” as it is legal in one form or another in all but six states: Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin.
+In states where it is legal to anyone over 18, it is restricted or completely banned in certain local jurisdictions and for certain uses.

 The rate with which kratom can be fully eliminated may also depend on individual history of use.
 For those who use it less frequently or at lower doses, the body clears it more quickly.
 For habitual users or people who use it at higher doses, the body requires at least five and a half days to completely clear it out of the system.